Whether you’re after a quick walk, a full day’s walking or even a multi-day hike, the Margaret River region has you covered.

 Do you love camping or caravanning but hate leaving your four-legged bestie at home?
 So do I. Our dog, Billie Jean loves road trips and camping as much as we do and it breaks my heart to leave her behind.
 I know that she would be wagging her tail the entire time and going on a trip without her just isn’t the same.
 Continue reading The Dog’s Guide to Margaret River – Dog Friendly Campsites and Wineries

-The Cape to Cape Track is one of the best ways to explore the stunning landscape of the southwest.
-The 135km trail is Australia’s longest coastal walk, connecting Cape Naturaliste in the north with Cape Leeuwin, Australia’s most south-westerly point.
+The Cape to Cape Track in Western Australia’s Margaret River region is one of Australia’s iconic bush walks and the best ways to explore the stunning landscape of the southwest.
+The 135km long trail is Australia’s longest coastal walk, connecting Cape Naturaliste in the north with Cape Leeuwin, Australia’s most south-westerly point.
 Continue reading Walk the Cape to Cape Track